Alaskan Adventure

 Day 3

-Today you venture into the Alaskan backcountry to the Chugach National Forest via ATVs.
-This US National Forest located in south-central Alaska is the second largest forest in the US.
-It covers portions of Prince William Sound, Kenai Peninsula, and Copper River Delta.
-Beyond the forest, the Chugach also includes glaciers, rivers and a very active shoreline abundant with wildlife.
+It covers portions of Prince William Sound, Kenai Peninsula, and the Copper River Delta.
+Beyond the forest, the Chugach also includes glaciers, rivers, and a very active shoreline abundant with wildlife.
 Keep your binos handy to capture the wildlife activity across the opposite ridge.

-After a pampered picnic-style lunch, we’ll hike to a waterfall for salmon viewing before finishing off the day.
-Tonight, you dine privately in the Sakura Asian Bistro with sushi, sake and more; you also will experience the first women’s presentation of the trip with the acclaimed Cindy Abbott, a local Woman of Distinction.
+Tonight, you will dine privately in the Sakura Asian Bistro with sushi, sake, and more; you will also experience the first women’s presentation of the trip with the acclaimed Cindy Abbott, a local Woman of Distinction.

 Day 4

-Once in Homer, we board a water taxi for the ride across the bay to Halibut Cove, and Stillpoint Lodge.
 The luxe property is set across from the impressive mountain fjord of Kachemak Bay.
-The afternoon is open to hit the trails, practice yoga, SUP or simply go sea kayaking.
+The afternoon is open to hit the trails, practice yoga, SUP, or go sea kayaking.
 Your adventure enthusiasm may be shared with sea otters, whales, birds or bears.
 A group dinner will follow.

 Day 5

-Today, you will want your camera battery charged and your memory card empty.
-Hop aboard a small float plane for your flightseeing trip to Lake Clark National Park for your bear viewing excursion where you get to watch bears in their natural habitat as they graze on grass, dig for clams, play or fish.
-Behind the bears, the backdrop of beauty borders on overwhelming from steaming volcanoes to the turquoise lakes and jagged peaks.
+Hop aboard a small float plane for your flightseeing trip to Lake Clark National Park for your bear viewing excursion, where you get to watch bears in their natural habitat as they graze on grass, dig for clams, play, or fish.

 Day 6

 For those who went bear viewing on the 19th, today provides an opportunity to choose from a multitude of activities.
 Explore some of the 100+ miles of trails through Alaska’s first state park and only wilderness park, Kachemak Bay State Park.
-There’s plenty to do on the 400,000 acres of mountains, glaciers, forests, and ocean.
-Ride a fat-tire bike along the beach, go stand-up paddle boarding, or schedule an optional add-on activity of fishing.

 If hiking above the timberline, you’ll come across miles of glaciers and snowfields.
 A few points of interest in the park are Grewingk Glacier, Poot Peak, China Poot Bay, Halibut Cove Lagoon, Humpy Creek, and China Poot (Leisure) Lake.
-When the bear viewing group returns to Stillpoint, the group will enjoy a spirited farewell dinner in the lodge.

 Day 7